flutter/website/src/ui/interactivity/index.md

 +                image: 'images/lake.jpg',
 +              ),
 +              TitleSection(
 +                name: 'Oeschinen Lake Campground',
-+                  location: 'Kandersteg, Switzerland'),
++                location: 'Kandersteg, Switzerland',
++              ),
 +              ButtonSection(),
 +              TextSection(
 +                description:
-+                    'Lake Oeschinen lies at the foot of the Blüemlisalp in the Bernese '
++                    'Lake Oeschinen lies at the foot of the Blüemlisalp in the '
-+                    'Alps.
-Situated 1,578 meters above sea level, it is one of the '
++                    'Bernese Alps.
+Situated 1,578 meters above sea level, it '
-+                    'larger Alpine Lakes.
-A gondola ride from Kandersteg, followed by a '
++                    'is one of the larger Alpine Lakes.
+A gondola ride from '
-+                    'half-hour walk through pastures and pine forest, leads you to the '
++                    'Kandersteg, followed by a half-hour walk through pastures '
++                    'and pine forest, leads you to the lake, which warms to 20 '
-+                    'lake, which warms to 20 degrees Celsius in the summer.
-Activities '
++                    'degrees Celsius in the summer.
+Activities enjoyed here '
-+                    'enjoyed here include rowing, and riding the summer toboggan run.',
++                    'include rowing, and riding the summer toboggan run.',
 +              ),
 +            ],
 +          ),